bbrowning/crc-operator/README.md

 oc create ns crc
 ```

-Create an OpenShift 4.4.5 cluster (the default if `bundleImage` is
+Create an OpenShift 4.4.5 cluster (the default if `bundleName` is
 unspecified):

 ```